candacemonster/journal-for-wellbeing/_posts/2025-06-20-prompt-write-to-a-past-self.md

 ---
 layout: post
 title: "Prompt: Write to a Past Self"
+author:
 categories: [prompts]
-tags: [healing, reflection, inner-child]
+tags: [healing, reflection, inner-child, self-compassion]
 image: assets/images/dominik-kempf-bF3didueQTk-unsplash.jpg
-description: "This reflective prompt encourages you to write a letter to a past version of yourself — a gentle act of self-compassion, understanding, and healing."
+description: "Write a letter to a past version of yourself—not to fix them, but to witness them with the tenderness they deserved."
-excerpt: "This reflective prompt encourages you to write a letter to a past version of yourself.
-A compassionate practice for healing, closure, and inner connection."
+excerpt: "A raw, compassionate journaling prompt: write to a past self you still carry—offer presence instead of correction."
 date: 2025-06-13
 featured: false
 hidden: false
 ---

-There’s a version of you who’s lived through something difficult.
-Maybe she still lives inside you.
-Maybe he’s long gone.
-Maybe they visit in dreams or on long drives.
+There’s a version of you who went through something hard.
+Maybe she still sits in your chest on quiet afternoons.
+Maybe he only shows up when you’re tired.
+Maybe they drift through old songs or long drives.

-This prompt is an invitation to meet them again — with softness.
+This prompt is an invitation to sit with them—not to edit their story—just to witness it.

-## Prompt
+**Prompt (simple):**

-Choose a version of your past self that you carry strong feelings about.
+Pick a past self you still feel protective, ashamed, tender, or angry about.
 Write them a letter.
-Not to correct or scold.
-Simply to connect.

-You might begin with:
+No fixing.
+No “you should have.”
+Just contact.

+Possible first lines (choose one and keep moving):

-+ “I remember how lonely it was during…”
+- “I remember how lonely it felt when…”
-+ “You didn’t deserve the silence you received.”
+- “You didn’t deserve how silent everyone was.”
-+ “I see now how hard you were trying.”
+- “I see now how hard you were trying.”

-Give this self whatever you wish you’d received then: acknowledgment, understanding, kindness, even just someone to listen.
+- “You were never the problem.”
+- “No one told you it was okay to feel that.”

+Give that self what was missing: naming, warmth, a steady voice that doesn’t leave.
+If advice wants to rush in, slow it.
+Presence first.
+Advice rarely heals a wound that hasn’t been witnessed.

+Close however you need: *“I’m here now.”* Or *“You weren’t wrong to need more.”*

-You’re not rewriting the past.
-You’re tending to it.
+You’re not rewriting the past—you’re integrating it.
+Attention is how we tell an earlier self: *You mattered then.
+You still matter.*

-Sometimes the most profound healing comes not from advice — but from presence.
+If that stirs more than you can hold, pause, breathe, maybe come back tomorrow.
+The act of meeting them at all is enough.